Department of Physics (MC 273)

 Master of Science and Doctor of Philosophy

 - Baccalaureate Field No restrictions.
-Prior academic work must include at least 20 semester hours of physics, including PHYS 401, 421, and 441; or the equivalents.
+Prior academic work must include at least 20 semester hours of physics, including upper-level undergraduate electrodynamics, quantum mechanics, and classical mechanics.

 - Grade Point Average At least 2.75/4.00 for the final 60 semester (90 quarter) hours of undergraduate study.